raymondbutcher/ltf/README.md

 When LTF finds no `*.tf` or `*.tf.json` files in the current directory, it does the following:

 * Finds the closest parent directory containing `*.tf` or `*.tf.json` files, then adds `-chdir=$dir` to the Terraform command line arguments, to make Terraform use that directory as the configuration directory.
-* Updates the `TF_DATA_DIR` environment variable to make Terraform use the `.terraform` directory inside the current directory, rather than in the configuration directory.
+* Sets the `TF_DATA_DIR` environment variable to make Terraform use the `.terraform` directory inside the current directory, rather than in the configuration directory.

-It also does the following:
+It always does the following:

-* Finds `*.tfvars` and `*.tfvars.json` files in the current directory and parent directories, stopping at the configuration directory, then updates the `TF_CLI_ARGS_plan` and `TF_CLI_ARGS_apply` environment variables to contain `-var-file=$file` for each file.
+* Finds `*.tfvars` and `*.tfvars.json` files in the current directory and parent directories, stopping at the configuration directory, then sets the `TF_VAR_name` environment variable for each variable it finds.
-  * Terraform's [precedence rules](https://www.terraform.io/language/values/variables#variable-definition-precedence) are followed when finding files to use, except that files in subdirectories will take precendence over files in parent directories.
+  * Terraform's [precedence rules](https://www.terraform.io/language/values/variables#variable-definition-precedence) are followed when finding variables.
+Variables in subdirectories will take precendence over variables in parent directories.
+  * If any tfvars files exist in the configuration directory, Terraform will use those values instead of the environment variables set by LTF.
+LTF raises an error if the environment variable does not match the value that Terraform will use.
+This can be avoided by using variable defaults instead of tfvars files, or by moving the tfvars files into a subdirectory.
 * Finds `*.tfbackend` files in the current directory and parent directories, stopping at the configuration directory, then updates the `TF_CLI_ARGS_init` environment variable to contain `-backend-config=$file` for each file.

 ## Hooks